Connect-Lab-Technion/Connect-Lab-Technion.github.io/_student-projects/project-dronelab.md

 ### Prerequisites:
-- Knowledge of control theory,
+- control theory
-- Matlab and simulink,
+- Matlab and simulink
-- Mechanical design and CAD for integrating hardware,
+- Mechanical design and CAD for integrating hardware
-- Programming in c++ for work with the toolchain,
+- Programming in c++ for work with the toolchain
 - UI/UX for frontend development

 ### Main Supervisor: